Bill-Haku/kawaii-gcc/README.md

 This project makes the output messages from GCC compiler looks kawaii by editing the localization file of GCC.

-Everyone is welcomed to add more fun messages!
+Everyone is welcomed to contribute and add more kawaii messages!

 [中文版](./README-zh.md)

-## Dependences
-- GNU GCC
-- GNU Gettext

 ## How to use it?
 ### Linux (in an Ubuntu example)